Mahnoor271098/TMKT-DLS-2.0/README.md

  Given: I can group or select multiple leads in the hands-on table via checkboxes
    Then: assign each row or selecting all in the current filtered view

- Given: I assign agent to a group of leads
+ Given: Admin assign agent to a group of leads
-   Then: agent will be assigned to a group of leads
+   Then: agent will be assigned or able to see to a group of leads

  Scenario: Admin can Assign priorities (the order in which the leads are called) order of leads in a list

- Given: I can assign prioritiesB
+ Given: I can assign priorities
    Then: I will be able to group or select multiple leads in the table via checkboxes against each row or selecting all in the current filtered view

  Given: I can assign priorities